 You're ready.
-Three major strategic initiatives form the crux of your presentation: 1) It's time to exploit big data!
+Three major strategic initiatives form the crux of your presentation.
+First, it's time to exploit big data.
 Using machine learning and predictive analytics to effectively focus sales and marketing efforts for greater success should be a home run.
-2) Mobilize!
+Second, mobilize.
 Converting or transforming every system in the enterprise to a mobile-ready environment should keep the millennial consumers from fleeing to the startups.
-3) Eliminate waste!
-Cutting costs and upping efficiency across the board should generate more dollars for initiatives one and two while significantly lowering the portion of the IT budget spent to simply keep the lights on.
+And, third, eliminate waste.
+Cutting costs and upping efficiency across the board should generate more dollars for initiatives one and two, while significantly lowering the portion of the IT budget spent to simply keep the lights on.

 The CFO kicks it off by saying, "Our network basically sucks."
-He continues, describing frequent outages and downtime, as well as the fact that his staff cannot access key applications at critical times -- which leads to more than a winter of discontent ... and overtime.
+He continues, describing frequent outages and downtime, as well as the fact that his staff cannot access key applications at critical times, which leads to whispers of discontent -- and overtime.

 The strategic initiatives must be shelved -- for now.
 Your entire focus right now has to shift to achieving IT operational excellence, as well as technical excellence, in the short term.
 It's not the job you thought you were taking, but it's the job you have and it's the job that needs doing.
-Technical and operational excellence is absolutely NOT the fun part of IT.
-Innovation is the fun part, new stuff, new challenges, new ideas and new concepts.
-But the fun part will have to wait.
+Technical and IT operational excellence is absolutely not the fun part of IT.
+Innovation is the fun part -- new stuff, new challenges, new ideas and new concepts.
+But the fun part of CIO strategy will have to wait.

 Priority No. 1: Focus on IT operational excellence

-Since you already know that 80% of incidents (i.e., network outages) come from bad or failed changes, focus on change management right away.
+Because you already know 80% of incidents -- i.e., network outages -- come from bad or failed changes, focus on change management right away.
 This will reduce incidents, improve availability and stability, increase reliability and lead you down a path where the business might actually start to trust IT.

 Redefine what IT does as services and publish a service catalog to function as an actionable storefront for IT.
 Shift IT's focus to delivering value.
 Stop making promises you can't keep.
 In corporate IT, promises are called service-level agreements.
 Redefine IT's success as meeting or exceeding your service-level agreements -- in other words, keep your promises.
 Is there a better definition of trust than someone who keeps their promises?